 Tests to assess your ability to manipulate images, shapes, and ideas, and determine their two- and three-dimensional forms.
 Many architecture and engineering firms use a spatial awareness test when screening potential job candidates to make the right selection.

 In the job market, employers gauge learning agility in order to determine which candidates can adapt the fastest to new situations and changes.
 By being able to learn from experience and applying it to your work, a candidate can show potential employers their ability to perform in new environments and a new job role.

 Learning agility assessments are often used when picking the best candidates for higher-level roles with more responsibility.
 The assessments can also be used as a predictor of job performance for junior roles that require a boost in skills.

-This test evaluates candidates’ skills at using logic to identify problems, think critically and find solutions and test their problem-solving skills using their analytical skills.
+This critical thinking test evaluates candidates’ skills at using logic to identify problems, think critically and find solutions and test their problem-solving skills using their analytical skills.

 HRID’s Cognitive ability tests include a wide variety of question types and may have time constraints, challenging individuals to provide correct answers within set time limits.
 These tests are used in various settings, such as the hiring process, student selection for gifted programs, and secondary schools to measure cognitive abilities and predict success.